-Site coordinator or team leader explains to the treating doctor how the injury/illness came about. \square
+Site coordinator or team leader explains to the treating doctor how the injury/illness came about.

-- 1. Team leader contacts the sick/injured person's emergency contact, passing on information on the illness/injury and any advice from the doctor or medical services. - The site coordinator or team leader contacts Habitat Japan's sending coordinator.
+Team leader contacts the sick/injured person's emergency contact, passing on information on the illness/injury and any advice from the doctor or medical services.The site coordinator or team leader contacts service to arrange.)

+Habitat Japan's sending coordinator.

 Continue medical treatment as instructed.
 If necessary, arrange medical transport.
-(Ask insurance assistance service to arrange.)
+(Ask insurance assistance

-- Û - 1.
-Team leader continues to update the emergency contacts, national office and Habitat Japan. - 2.
-The site coordinator also contacts the national office, Habitat Japan and other relevant persons.
+- Team leader continues to update the emergency contacts, national office and Habitat Japan. - The site coordinator also contacts the national office, Habitat Japan and other relevant persons.